 Black quinoa has more of an earthy flavor than white quinoa and is ever so slightly sweeter.

-Purple quinoa is very similar to red quinoa
+Purple quinoa is very similar to red quinoa.
+It isn’t readily available in grocery stores.

-Orange quinoa is a slightly milder version of red quinoa
+Orange quinoa is a slightly milder version of red quinoa.
+It is also hard to find.

 Pink, Gray, and Green Quinoa